anz-bank/sysl-catalog/demo/markdown/ApplicationPackage/README.md

 | MobileApp | [Login](#MobileApp-Login) |]

 ---

 ## MobileApp

-- this is a comment for MobileApp
+this is a comment for MobileApp

 ## MobileApp Another

--
+- hello, world

 ### Sequence Diagram
 ![alt text](MobileAppAnother.svg)